patrickap/docker-restic/README.md

 - **Restic Integration**: Supports all available Restic commands, arguments, options and more.
 - **Multiple Repositories**: Enables seamless management of multiple repositories and backup locations.
 - **Centralized Configuration**: Utilizes a central configuration file for all custom commands.
-- **Custom Hooks**: Permits the definition of hooks to execute tailored workflows, for increased flexibility.
+- **Custom Hooks**: Allows the definition of hooks to execute tailored workflows.
-- **Custom Commands**: Facilitates the creation of custom commands for maximum adaptability to specific use cases.
+- **Custom Commands**: Facilitates the creation of custom commands for maximum flexibility.
-- **Automation Capabilities**: Supports the scheduling of commands, facilitating automated backups and operations.
+- **Automation Capabilities**: Supports the scheduling of commands for automated backup operations.
 - **Non-root Container**: Operates as a non-root container by default, adhering to best security practices.
-- **Optional Capabilities**: Docker-Restic offers optional capabilities to read data from other users, providing versatility in handling various scenarios.
+- **Optional Capabilities**: Offers optional capabilities to read data from different owners if necessary.

 ## Getting Started

-To get started with Docker-Restic and start leveraging its capabilities, follow these steps:
+To get started with Docker-Restic, follow these steps:

 1. Pull the Docker-Restic image from the official Docker Hub repository and run the container with the specified configurations: